Paul Grenyer

-Husband, father, software engineer, metaller, I have has been writing software for over 40 years and professionally for more than 25.
+Husband, father, software engineer, metaller, I have been writing software for over 40 years and professionally for more than 25.
 In that time I have worked for, and in, all sorts of companies from two man startups to world famous investment banks and insurance companies.
 I have built and run three limited companies, none of which made me a millionaire and two of which threatened my sanity on more than one occasion.

-I was a founding member of both SyncNorwich and Norfolk Developers, two of the most successful tech and startup based community groups in the East of England.
+I was a founding member of both SyncNorwich and Norfolk Developers, two of the most successful tech and startup community groups in the East of England.
 I created and chaired the hugely successful Norfolk Developers Conference (nor(DEV):con) for seven years bringing in speakers and delegates in the sphere of software engineering from around the globe.

 I am currently a Software Engineering Team Lead at Bourne Leisure, the owners of Haven holiday parks.
-I loath the word Entrepreneur, not least because I struggles to spell it and it reminds me of Del Boy from the 80s sitcom Only Fools and Horses.
+I loathe the word Entrepreneur, not least because I struggle to spell it and it reminds me of Del Boy from the 80s sitcom Only Fools and Horses.
 I see Entrepreneurship as a side effect of the creative process of problem solving, rather than a career path in its own right.

 Despite having dealt with the world of business from directors of the board down, I have kept both feet firmly on the ground, even when my head has been in the clouds, with healthy doses of Heavy Metal, Science Fiction and Formula One and long hair until it started falling out in 2013.